 99% of all financial news relates to the 40 to 50 biggest companies, so what about the rest?
 They're Under the Radar.

 Who are we?

-We are a niche Investor Newsletter covering small cap stock and shares in the ASX listed small companies that are not reported on at a satisfactory level anywhere else – including the mainstream media.
-And it is these dynamic small companies that offer the chance to multiply your returns… but more of that later.
+Under the Radar Report is a niche Investor Newsletter covering small cap stocks and shares in the ASX listed small companies that are not reported on at a satisfactory level anywhere else – including the mainstream media.
+And it is these dynamic small companies (small caps) that offer the chance to multiply your returns… but more of that later.

 Obviously investing in small caps does not come without risk, and as we explain in our Portfolio section, everyone should have between 15 and 25 per cent of their investment allocation for equities devoted to small caps.

 Under the Radar Report's team led by Richard Hemming, have been researching and reporting on small caps for more than 15 years.

 Assisting us in our endeavours is a high powered investment committee, whose members include Geoff Wilson and Karl Siegling.

 Under the Radar Report also has access to independent experts within the small cap sector such as fund managers and analysts, as well as the management and boards of the companies we are researching and reporting on.